 1. Make the Shampoo base mixture with the dry herbs to store in a jar:

-Store this mixture into an airtight container.
-I repurpose my glass pasta jars.
+- Store this mixture into an airtight container.
+I repurpose my glass pasta sauce jars.

 2. Make the liquid shampoo on the stove from the herb mixture:

-Keep stirring and enjoy watching the mixture foaming up (thanks to reetha!)
+- Keep stirring and enjoy watching the mixture foam up (thanks to reetha!)

 3. Get your shampoo ready to use:

-Using a muslin cloth, squeeze all the liquid out in a big bowl (don’t leave a single drop, squeeze as much as you can!)
+- Using a cheese cloth, squeeze all the liquid out in a big bowl (don’t leave a single drop, squeeze as much as you can!)

 Now that we know how to make this herbal shampoo, let us get into what makes the ingredients so “hair-loving” good!

-Fenugreek seeds, rich in protein and iron, are essential for stimulating hair growth.
+Rich in protein and iron, Fenugreek seeds, are essential for stimulating hair growth.
 They contain flavonoids and saponins that promote a healthy scalp that is free of inflammation, fungal growth, dryness and itchiness.
 Flavonoids are powerful antioxidants that help the body fight off everyday toxins.
 The potassium content in fenugreek seeds prevents premature greying and helps hair stay strong and shiny.

 Neem leaves are notoriously famous for their ability to promote healthy hair growth due to the high levels of antioxidants it contains.
 They hydrate the hair making strands shinier, healthier, and voluminous.
 Neem leaves also help to protect the scalp from free radicals and reduce stress-induced hair thinning.